-Used in many major tournaments in southern Europe, perhaps most notably the Ovino series tournaments, major conventions that recently have hosted old school tournaments with over 50 players.
+Also known as "Italian rules".
+Used in many major tournaments in southern Europe, perhaps most notably the Fishliver Oil Cup and the Ovino series tournaments, major gatherings that recently have hosted old school tournaments with over 80 players.
 Also used by most local groups in Italy and neighboring countries.

 In a nutshell: Same B&R as here, but a few additional reprint sets from 94/95.
 Italian printings of Legends and The Dark are legal.
-Revised is legal in English and foreign black border versions.
-Rinascimento/Renaissance is legal (but not Chronicles).
+Revised is legal in English and foreign versions.
+Rinascimento/Renaissance is legal.

-In a nutshell: Strip Mine, Black Vise and Mishra's Workshop are legal to play as 4-ofs.
+In a nutshell: Strip Mine and Mishra's Workshop are legal to play as 4-ofs, Maze of Ith and Recall are restricted.
 The "Mana Burn rule" is in effect.
 Fallen Empires is a legal set.
 The Harper Prism promos from 1994 are legal (Arena and Sewers of Estark, note that Giant Badgder, Windseeker Centaur and Mana Crypt are not legal).
 Additional reprint sets allowed include all cards that a) Have the same art as the original printing, b) Have the same frame as the original printing, and c) Are not foiled (E.g. Psionic Blast from Timeshifted and Wrath of God from 6th Edition are legal, but not a foiled Psionic Blast from Timeshifted or Wrath of God from 7th Edition).
 The printings from Collector's Edition and International Edition (CE/IE) are legal to be played in decks.
 All languages are legal.

 More info at: http://www.eternalcentral.com/9394rules/